Graph Convolution Machine for Context-aware Recommender System: Experiments

 \item GIN is the strongest baseline in all cases except for NDCG@10 and NDCG@50 in Yelp-NC.
 Such improvements is mainly because of GIN's capability to model user intention by applying message propagation in commodity similarity graph, which also verify the necessity of bridging the relationship among data instances.

 \item GCM consistently outperforms all baselines \wrt all measures.
-In particular, GCM achieves noticeable improvements over the strongest baselines \wrt HR@10 by 21.21\%, 14.93\%, and 3.09\%, in Yelp-NC, Yelp-OH, and Amazon-book, respectively.
-We attribute such improvements to 1) GCM employs the embedding propagation over the attributed graph to distill useful information from neighbors and improve the representation ability; 2) Comparing with GIN which only propagates item embedding in the graph, GCM integrates the representations of users, items and contexts into the graph for information propagation, which may results in a more unified representations; and 3) Having established the refined representations, GCM further adopts FM to explicitly model the feature interactions. \end{itemize}
+In particular, GCM achieves noticeable improvements over the strongest baselines \wrt HR@10 by 20.78\%, 14.93\%, and 3.08\%, in Yelp-NC, Yelp-OH, and Amazon-book, respectively.
+From t-test, we can find $p$-value $< 0.05$ across the board, indicating that the improvements of GCM over the strongest baseline are statistically significant.
+We attribute such improvements to: 1) GCM employs the embedding propagation over the attributed graph to distill useful information from neighbors and connected edges, thus improving the representation ability; 2) Comparing with GIN which only propagates item embedding in the graph, GCM integrates the representations of users, items and contexts into the graph for information propagation, which may results in a more unified representations; and 3) Having established the refined representations, GCM further adopts FM to explicitly model the feature interactions. \end{itemize}